 Nice Cathedral is open to the public and entry is free of charge.

-Inside the Cathedral, you can discover 10 chapels, as well as the stunning interior and beautifully decorated ceiling.
+Inside the Cathedral, you can discover 10 chapels, as well as a stunning interior and beautifully decorated ceiling.

 5- Visit the Cours Saleya Market